 Some parents feel that:

-- Their children benefit more from a 1-on-1, non-competitive environment with a parent-driven curriculum.
+- Their children benefit more from a one-on-one, non-competitive environment with a parent-driven curriculum.

-- It is the best choice for their children due to their family lifestyle, beliefs, and traditions.
+- Homeschooling is the best choice for their children due to their family lifestyle, medical needs, beliefs or traditions.

-- It gives their children the support they need.
+- Homeschooling gives their children the support that they need.

-- Choosing homeschooling might help with problems like bullying at school.
+- Choosing to homeschool might avoid problems like bullying at school.

-- For some parents, work or other obligations make it hard – or even impossible – to homeschool.
+- For some parents, work or other obligations make it hard or impossible to homeschool.

 - For some families, drawing the line between schoolwork and family time at home is hard to do.